cognitect-labs/vase/docs/your_first_api.md

 capabilities](http://pedestal.io/reference/routing-quick-reference),
 but with care given to represent routes in an external data file.

-Here is a route that gives some information about our API:
+Fill in `:vase/apis` with this route that gives some information about our API:

 ```clojure
  :vase/apis